UNITED STATES HISTORY

 outflow of hard currency, leaving America cash-poor.

-*Combined with a post-war depression, the lack of specie hurt
+*Combined with a post-war recession, the lack of specie hurt

 debtors badly, as it was hard to pay back their loans.